aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-worksheet/_index.md

 - **Zero maintenance:** No servers to manage, no software updates, and no compatibility concerns.
 - **Preserves complex Excel formatting** when exporting results to PDF or other formats.

-## How to Use the Search for broken links within the worksheet of the Spreadsheet API with SDKs
+## How to Use the Search for content within the worksheet of the Spreadsheet API with SDKs

 ### OpenAPI Specification